FOOD AND COCKTAIL MOMENTS – HOW AND WHY WE DO IT

 WHEN COCKTAIL OPPORTUNITY KNOCKS

-The ultimate dining experience is when the bar and the kitchen are working well together to bring powerful flavour and surprise to the table.
+The ultimate dining experience is when the bar and the kitchen are working well together to bring powerful flavor and surprise to the table.

 Pre or post meal moments